twilio/twilio-voice-react-native/README.md

 - [API Docs](https://github.com/twilio/twilio-voice-react-native/blob/1.0.0-beta.3/docs/api/voice-react-native-sdk.md)
 - [Reference App](https://github.com/twilio/twilio-voice-react-native-app)

 Please check out the following if you are new to Twilio's Programmable Voice or React Native.
-Also, please checkout our [common issues](COMMON_ISSUES.md) page or contact [help@twilio.com](mailto:help@twilio.com) if you need technical support.

 - [Programmable Voice](https://www.twilio.com/docs/voice/sdks)
 - [React Native](https://reactnative.dev/docs/getting-started)

+## Issues and Support
+Please check out our [common issues](COMMON_ISSUES.md) page or file any issues you find here on Github.
+For general inquiries related to the Voice SDK you can file a support ticket.
+Please ensure that you are not sharing any [Personally Identifiable Information(PII)](https://www.twilio.com/docs/glossary/what-is-personally-identifiable-information-pii) or sensitive account information (API keys, credentials, etc.) when reporting an issue.

 ## Access Tokens